Matthew R. Ballard

 funding

-Currently, my research is partially supported by the National Science Foundation DMS-2302263, DMS-2412040, and the Simons Foundation Award 708132.
-The work has also benefited from a membership at the Institute for Advanced Study, a Research Professsorship at the Simons-Laufer Mathematical Sciences Institute (formerly MSRI), and past funding from the NSF, the Simons Foundation, USC, and the Southeastern Conference.
+Currently, my research is partially supported by the National Science Foundation grants DMS-2302263, DMS-2412040, and DMS-2425401, and the Renaissance Philanthropy and XTX Markets AI for Math Fund.
+The work has also benefited from a membership at the Institute for Advanced Study, a Research Professorship at the Simons-Laufer Mathematical Sciences Institute (formerly MSRI), and past funding from the NSF, the Simons Foundation, USC, and the Southeastern Conference.

 selected publications

-- arXivHigh Frobenius pushforwards generate the bounded derived category2023
+Forum SigmaHigh Frobenius pushforwards generate the bounded derived categoryForum of Mathematics, Sigma, 2026